lucast122/mmonitor/README.md

   - **Simon Konzalla**: Development contributions.

 - **💡 Funding**:
-  - *[Please insert funding information here, including funder names, grant numbers, and recipient authors.]*
+  - Funding by CMFI

 - **🤝 Collaborations**:
   - MMonitor was developed at the University of Tübingen in collaboration with environmental biotechnologists and microbiome researchers from the Angenent Lab and Ley Lab.
 Special thanks to:
-  - Ulrike Biehain for helping in p[lanning and testing the software, suggesting new features
+  - Daniel Huson, Largus Angenent, and Ruth Ley for supervising the project
-  -
+  - Ulrike Biehain for helping in planning and testing the software, suggesting new features

-### Ethics Approval
+  - Jeon Byoung Seon and Kurt Gemeinhardt for providing the metagenomic whole genome sequencing data

-- *[If applicable, provide an ethics approval statement for your study here.]*
+  - Yihua Liu, Soyoung Ham, for helping to test the application during development and providing feedback

 ### Conflicts of Interest